Syria's currency sags under weight of unrest

 RESERVES

-Syria's foreign currency reserves were estimated at over $17 billion before the unrest began.
-Up-to-date official figures are not available, but bankers believe the reserves have now declined by at least several billion dollars, putting the central bank in a dilemma.
+Syria's foreign currency reserves were estimated at over $17 billion (10 billion pounds) before the unrest began.
+Up-to-date official figures are not available, but bankers believe the reserves have have now declined by at least several billion dollars, putting the central bank in a dilemma.

 Between March and September, the central bank supplied dollars relatively freely to keep the exchange rate largely stable; bankers estimated it spent an average $500 million every month.